Aqua-ix/stackoverflow_clone_a/doc/training/model_repo.md

 ```
 use Croma

-defmodule StackoverflowCloneA.Model.Book do
+defmodule StackoverflowClone.Model.Book do
   @moduledoc """
-  Book of StackoverflowCloneA app.
+  Book of StackoverflowClone app.
   """

   defmodule Title do